heftapp/graphql_codegen/packages/graphql_codegen/README.md

 ### Client `graphql_flutter`

+The graphql_flutter client depends on graphql client and will auto it when loading the config if not present.

 Once you've set up your `graphql_flutter` client (see [pub.dev/packages/graphql_flutter](https://pub.dev/packages/graphql_flutter)), you can use GraphQL Codegen to generate new `Query` or `Mutation` widgets.